-- 4.1.9.
-During the feedback session, the Chair will announce the outcome of the event and notify the partner institution of any conditions and/or recommendations for the partner institution and/or the University and/or the University and the partner institution jointly to action or to consider.
-A deadline will be set by which conditions and/or recommendations should be met and/or responded to, and the Chair and Secretary will liaise to ensure that draft conditions and recommendations are circulated as soon as possible after the event. - Conditions are those issues that must be addressed to the satisfaction of the alignment panel, normally prior the commencement of the partnership - Recommendations are those issues on which action is to be considered, possibly after the partnership has commenced. - The panel may also identify commendations, providing an opportunity to congratulate the institution on aspects of good practice. - 4.1.10.
+A.1.9.
+During the feedback session, the Chair will announce the outcome of the event and notify the partner institution of any conditions and/or recommendations for the partner institution and/or the University and the University and the partner institution jointly to action or to consider.
+A deadline will be set by which conditions and/or recommendations should be met and/or responded to, and the Chair and Secretary will liaise to ensure that draft conditions and recommendations are circulated as soon as possible after the event.

+- Conditions are those issues that must be addressed to the satisfaction of the alignment panel, normally prior the commencement of the partnership - Recommendations are those issues on which action is to be considered, possibly after the partnership has commenced. - The panel may also identify commendations, providing an opportunity to congratulate the institution on aspects of good practice. - 4.1.10.
 Institutional alignment report - 4.1.10.1.
 The secretary to the alignment panel will prepare a summary of the panel's discussions in the form of a report which will be circulated to panel members for confirmation.
 The report may include conditions and/or recommendations for the partner institution and/or the University and/or the partner institution and the University jointly to action or to consider. - 4.1.10.2.
-The Partnerships Education Committee considers the institutional alignment report and makes a recommendation to Education Committee and Senate that the partnership be validated, subject to any conditions contained in the report being met. - 4.1.11.
+The Dean of Partnerships considers the institutional alignment report and makes a recommendation to Education Committee and Senate that the partnership be approved and a recommendation to Academic Quality and Standards Committee that any proposed courses be validated; approvals are subject to any conditions contained in the report being met. - 4.1.11.
 Responding to conditions and recommendations - 4.1.11.1.
 The institution should make a formal response to the institutional alignment report by the agreed deadline(s), evidencing how specific conditions have been met and addressing any recommendations.
 This response should be submitted to the alignment panel secretary for onward submission to the alignment panel chair.
 The Chair will review the response and decide whether the conditions have been met, in liaison with other panel members where necessary.
-The Partnerships Education Committee will monitor progress against any conditions and recommendations and will report to Education Committee when the conditions have been met.
+The responses will be reported to Education Committee, Senate and Academic Quality and Standards Committee when the conditions have been met.

 4.2.
-Panels for dual, multiple and joint award partnerships
+Panels for double and joint award partnerships

 4.2.1.
-An approval panel is identified and approved by the Dean of

-Partnerships on behalf of the PEC, and typically comprises:
+An approval panel is identified and approved by the Dean of Partnerships and typically comprises: